 During flood conditions (periods of sustained flows of greater than 30,000 cfs from the Savannah River and Stevens Creek), the Stevens Creek Project will generate to its full capability (approximately 8,300 cfs), while spilling all additional flow over the 2,000-foot-long overflow section of the dam (flashboards will be tripped).
 In this situation, all water coming down the Savannah River passes directly through the Stevens Creek Reservoir, and the reservoir elevation may exceed EL 187.5 feet, depending upon the volume of flow at any given time.
 If the reservoir and river elevations reach a level which threatens to flood the powerhouse, operation will cease, and personnel will evacuate the plant.
 At this point, all river flow will be discharged over the spillway.
 When the river flow returns to a level controllable by normal operation at Thurmond Dam, the Stevens Creek Reservoir will be drawn down to an approximate EL of 183.5 feet so that flashboards can be reset.
-The resetting may take three to five days or more, depending on the amount of debris on the spillway and damage to the flashboards.
+The resetting of flashboards may take several days, depending on the amount of debris on the spillway and damage to the flashboards, yet is accomplished as quickly as possible, as conditions allow.
 Normal operation of the Stevens Creek Project will resume when any damage to the plant has been repaired and flashboards have been reset.